×

 Keep the time limit.

-Each state keeps a deadline by when you can update your driver’s license.
-The average time limit is markedly between 30 to 90 working days.
+Each state keeps a deadline by which you can update your driver’s license.
+The average time limit is between 30 and 90 working days.
 If you are unsure when the last date to update is, you may check with your state’s website again.

 Keep a checklist of documents.